 Humble Beast went a bit deeper into your personal feelings than your previous projects.
 Do you feel like you could go a few steps further?

 Yeah man I got new music and it’s really kinda scary sometimes.
-I don’t if I’m gonna get better.
+I don’t know if I’m gonna get better.
 If I’m gonna fall off.
 My music is getting able to touch people.
 I got stories where I’m able to tap deeper into the souls of my life and my reality.
 My music is on another level right now.

 In what ways?
 What’s something you’ve noticed that you can do right now that you weren’t able to do when making Humble Beast ?